-Keep this blog bookmarked to see the all the latest news, videos, and updates from the desert on day five (Monday 11th November).
+Keep this blog bookmarked to see the all the latest news, videos, and updates from the desert on day six (Tuesday 12th November).

-While you're here, you may also want to check out yesterday's blog, where several World Records were broken, amidst a Long Jump controversy.
+While you're here, you may also want to check out yesterday's blog, which documented possibly the most closely contested action yet, including several photo finishes.

 You can watch the Championships on Olympic Channel.
 Please note coverage is subject to territorial restrictions and may not be available in your territory.